forta-network/docs/docs/index.md

 ## Getting Help

-If you have a question that you want to ask, feel free to reach us on our Discord/Slack channels!
+If you have a question that you want to ask or just want to say hello, feel free to reach us on our Discord channel :)